 “We have a stethoscope ceremony because you need two people for a stethoscope to work.
 You have to listen.
 The patient is ALWAYS first.”

-After the draping of the stethoscopes (I was draped by a family physician who did their residency in Toronto), we had to read the medical student oath and it truly impressed in me the importance of patient welfare first.
+After the draping of the stethoscopes (I was draped by a family physician who did her residency in Toronto), we had to read the medical student oath.

 “With this oath, I vow to practice the art and science of medicine with passion and compassion, having regard to the interests of my colleagues, my community, myself, and, above all, my patients.”

 With that, I’m going to conclude for the first day and continue writing tomorrow!